 A large majority of our varsity athletes from all sports take a weight training class during the day.
 The workout program that the classes follow is essentially the same as the off-season program that our athletes use.
 That means those in-season athletes are training the same way as our off-season athletes.
 On games days, especially later in the season we just scale back the volume and/or intensity depending on the day and the planned workout.

-Benefits of a Pre-game Workout
+Benefits of Pre-game Lifting

 Lifting right before a competition is a relatively new concept.
 However, there is scientific evidence that links several benefits to the practice.
 Implementation varies, and I suspect it’s based on different coaches’ experiences through trial and error.
-In general, the exercises that we do for our pre-game workout are done using a light resistance at a high velocity.
+In general, the exercises that we do for our pre-game lifting are done using a light resistance at a high velocity.

 Here are several benefits to working out right before a competition.